quicwg/base-drafts/draft-ietf-quic-recovery.md

 lost.

-To speed up handshake completion under these conditions, an endpoint MAY send a packet containing unacknowledged Initial CRYPTO data subject to the path validation limits, as though the PTO expired.
-The PTO MUST only be shortened once in this way.
+To speed up handshake completion under these conditions, an endpoint MAY send a packet containing unacknowledged CRYPTO data, subject to path validation limits, earlier than the PTO period.
-Subsequently, the PTO uses the normal calculation with exponential backoff.

-Peers can also use coalesced packets to ensure each datagram elicits at least one acknowledgement.
-For example, clients can coalesce an Initial packet containing a PING and PADDING with 0-RTT data packets and a server can coalesce an Initial packet containing a PING with one or more packets in its first flight.
+Peers can also use coalesced packets to ensure that each datagram elicits at least one acknowledgement.
+For example, clients can coalesce an Initial packet containing PING and PADDING frames with a 0-RTT data packet and a server can coalesce an Initial packet containing a PING frame with one or more packets in its first flight.

 ### Sending Probe Packets